-Conquer big data and study a rapidly growing field that is transforming all sectors of society.
+Conquer big data with data science major and graduate prepared to join a rapidly growing field that is transforming all sectors of society.

-Students earning a bachelor of science in data science will learn the foundations of data curation, mathematical analysis, computational thinking, statistical thinking, data modeling, communication and visualization, and understanding ethical implications.
+Students with a data science major will learn the foundations of data curation, mathematical analysis, computational thinking, statistical thinking, data modeling, communication and visualization, and understanding ethical implications.

 Data science is an interdisciplinary, rapidly growing field, and its imprint is found everywhere.
-The academic foundations train students to collect, analyze, model and present data, through coursework in mathematics, computer science, statistics, ethics, modeling, and communications.
 A working definition of the field is the "science of planning for, acquisition, management, analysis of, and inference from data."
+The data science major at Pacific trains students to collect, analyze, model and present data, through coursework in mathematics, computer science, statistics, ethics, modeling, and communications.

 Careers in Data Science

 IBM predicts the annual demand for the fast-growing new roles of data scientists, data developers, and data engineers will reach nearly 700,000 openings by 2020.
 Starting salaries for data scientists are between $105,000 and $117,000, according to Forbes magazine.
-Careers in data science include positions such as:
+A data science major can lead to careers such as:

 Big Data Engineer